Sell Everything or Pack Up a Container

 You can buy 30 day, 60 day health insurance, and easily renew it for more time while you are here.
 On our tour you are going to learn a lot about health insurance, and you will have enough information on what type of insurance you feel comfortable with living in Panama.
 Once you are here, and have selected the health insurance plan that is right for you, the entire process will take from 30 – 60 days, from forms, medical exams, to acceptance.

-There are 3 main options for medicare in Panama.
+There are 3 main options for Health Care in Panama.

 1) Self Insure – Many expats choose this option, if they have the money.
 Basic Healthcare is very inexpensive here, with Doctor visits $10, specialists $25, blood tests $12, even surgeries are much less than in North America